Minhcaron/Valant_Bui_Demo/README.md

 	3) S is always on the top left corner
 	4) E is always on the bottor right corner

-- Cover those assumptions and make sure maze size is correct, only those 4 letters are used, etc...
+- Cover those assumptions and make sure maze size uploaded is correct, only those 4 letters are used, etc...

 ## Some issues
 - I had trouble sending custom objects to the API.